keajs/kea-docs/docs/introduction/what-is-kea.md

 yet I believe Kea strikes a beautiful balance.
 You might disagree.
 If so, [open an issue](https://github.com/keajs/kea/issues) and let's debate!

+## How does Kea compare to other frameworks?

+That's a good question!
+[Join the discussion here!](https://github.com/keajs/kea/issues/106)

 ## Why "kea"?

 According to [Wikipedia](https://en.wikipedia.org/wiki/Kea):